mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 ===

+   Name-Validating Encrypted DNS Protocol: Any standardized encrypted DNS protocol that allows a DNS client to securely verify that the DNS server it is communicating with is associated with a domain name used with the configuration associated with the standardized encrypted DNS protocol.
+Examples as the time of this writing include DoT
+   {{!RFC7858}}, DoH {{!RFC8484}}, and DoQ {{!RFC9250}}, which all use TLS directly, indirectly through HTTPS, or through QUIC's use of the TLS handshake as described in {{?RFC9001}}.

    Secure Channel: a communication channel a node has between itself and a DNS64 server protecting DNS protocol-related messages from interception and tampering.
-The channel uses a TLS-based encrypted DNS protocol validated against a domain name associated with the configuration of the DNS64 resolver, pre-configured or discovered by a mechanism such as DNR {{?RFC9463}}.
+The channel uses a Name-Validating Encrypted DNS Protocol validated against a domain name associated with the configuration of the DNS64 resolver, pre-configured or discovered by a mechanism such as DNR {{?RFC9463}}.